satyakonmsft/skype-docs/Skype/SDN/articles/msdiagnosticsclient-element-endedproperties-complextype-skype-sdn-2-2-d.md

 - xml
 ---

-# MSDiagnosticsClient element
+# MSDiagnosticsClient element, EndedProperties complexType, schema D

-(EndedProperties complexType) (Skype for Business SDN Interface 2.2, Schema "D")
+(Skype for Business SDN Interface 2.2, Schema "D")

 Info about the error related to and reported by the client.